Tellusant/docs/work-notes/mkt-1.md

 The long-term goal is perhaps to promote **a school of thought**.

 That school happens to have been created largely by you, but it can outlive you.
-McKinsey, Toyota, IDEO, and other enduring organizations became associated with distinctive ways of thinking rather than a single individual.
+McKinsey, Toyota, IDEO, McDonald's and other enduring organizations became associated with distinctive ways of thinking rather than a single individual.
 Tellusant may have the ingredients to do something similar, though on a different scale and in a different domain.

 ---